Cappadocia, Turkey – Travel

 Horse Riding, Cappadocia, Turkey

-For Cappadocia, hot air ballooning is certainly a king in Göreme.
+For Cappadocia, hot air ballooning is certainly the number one activity in Göreme.
 The cavalcade of gently floating balloons in the breeze over the most beautiful and tranquil countryside is a frequent scene on postcards and photos.
-Newcomers love this adventure because they can see the valleys unfolding and capture gorgeous pictures.
-Even if you have vertigo, you can still sit on the sidelines and watch the marvellous sight as hundreds of hot air balloons fly at sunrise.

 Quad biking is a common way to see Göreme’s curiosities.
-It’s a fun activity, especially at the start of your journey in Cappadocia.
-While driving through the vastness of valleys, you'll stop at particular viewpoints to take photos or see the details of caves, exploring the site from a wide angle and in a zoom.
-You can also rent bicycles and motorbikes here.
+It is a fun activity, especially at the start of your journey in Cappadocia.
+While driving through the vastness of valleys, visitors will stop at particular viewpoints to take photos or see the details of caves.
+They can also rent bicycles and motorbikes here.

 And what about getting closer to nature by riding a horse?
-Many are riding these pretty and docile animals before dawn to catch magical daybreak in the atmosphere of taking off hot air balloons.
-You can also go hiking, seeing the perspectives of rocks around you changing slowly, step by step.
+Many are riding these pretty and docile animals before dawn to catch the magical daybreak in the atmosphere of taking off hot air balloons.
+You can also go hiking and observe the changing perspectives of the rocks around you, step by step.

 In the city of Avanos, visitors can get away from the land by taking an exciting gondola tour on the Kızılırmak (Red River).

-For a unique twist, attend a pottery or mosaic lamp workshop.
-It’s an awesome chance to learn about the ancient craft traditions of Turkey.
+Attending a pottery or mosaic lamp workshop is a unique chance to learn about the ancient craft traditions of Turkey.

-A visit to a Cappadocian hammam promises the experience of the Ottoman bathing ritual involving cleansing and exfoliation treatment.
+A visit to the Cappadocian hammams promises the experience of the Ottoman bathing ritual, involving cleansing and exfoliation treatment.

 Finally, Göreme has a dozen bars and cafes for nightlife seekers.
 Many are cave inns with Turkish traditional music and dances, like Zeybek, Horon, and Halay.